The full World Championship match results:

 The frames view

 This is sometimes called the forms view.
 This view is the view of each sectional frame as viewed from the front or the rear of the boat.
 If the same boat were suspended in mid air and you were looking from the transom forward or the transom back you would be looking at the frame view.
 It is called the frame view as this is the view that is used to "pick" the frames from.
 That is to say it is the view which you can create patterns for the frames or building forms for your boat.
 If you know the size of the stock of the building frames (which should be on the boat plans), and you have the outline of the frames from the frames view, it becomes an easy task to create patterns for your frames.
+Each view has specific lines which need to be lofted in order to create an accurate view of the boat.

 Assuming we are lofting a round bilged boat, the profile view needs to have 5 items lofted.